VoronDesign/VoronUsers/printer_mods/Ferdi360/2.4 Backplates/README.md

-# Backplates for Voron 2.4
+# Bedfan Backplates for Voron 2.4
 **What is it?**
 Backplates for your Voron 2.4 that block hot air out of your bedfans from blowing onto your ACM panels to (slightly) improve airflow and temps.
 Also a nice way to showoff Voron branding and the serial of your printer.